-- (1) This clause applies to development on land in an affordable housing contribution area that involves- - (a) the erection of a new building with a gross floor area of more than 200 square metres, or - (b) alterations to an existing building that will result in the creation of more than 200 square metres of gross floor area that is intended to be used for residential purposes, or - (c) the demolition of existing floor area and the subsequent creation, whether for the same or a different purpose, of more than 100 square metres of gross floor area. - (2) The consent authority may, when granting development consent to development to which this clause applies, impose a condition requiring a contribution equivalent to the applicable affordable housing levy contribution for the development specified in subclauses (2A)-(6A). - (2A) The affordable housing levy contribution for development in Area 4 is 3.5% of the relevant floor area that exceeds the floor space achieved by applying a floor space ratio of 1.76:1. - (3) The affordable housing levy contribution for development in the following affordable housing contribution areas is 4% of the relevant floor area- - (a) the Burwood affordable housing contribution area, - (b) the Homebush affordable housing contribution area, except for 3 King Street, Concord West and 176-184 George Street, Concord West, - (c) the Kings Bay affordable housing contribution area. - (4) The affordable housing levy contribution for development on land at 3 King Street, within the Homebush affordable housing contribution area, is 5% of the relevant floor area that exceeds the floor space achieved by applying a floor space ratio of 0.5:1. - (5) The affordable housing levy contribution for development on land at 176-184 George Street, Concord West, within the Homebush affordable housing contribution area, is 5% of the relevant floor area that exceeds the floor space achieved by applying a floor space ratio of 1.0:1.
+- (1) This clause applies to development on land in an affordable housing contribution area that involves- - (a) the erection of a new building with a gross floor area of more than 200 square metres, or - (b) alterations to an existing building that will result in the creation of more than 200 square metres of gross floor area that is intended to be used for residential purposes, or - (c) the demolition of existing floor area and the subsequent creation, whether for the same or a different purpose, of more than 100 square metres of gross floor area. - (2) The consent authority may, when granting development consent to development to which this clause applies, impose a condition requiring a contribution equivalent to the applicable affordable housing levy contribution for the development specified in subclauses (2A)-(6A). - (2A) The affordable housing levy contribution for development in Area 4 of the Rhodes West affordable housing contribution area is 3.5% of the relevant floor area that exceeds the floor space achieved by applying a floor space ratio of 1.76:1. - (3) The affordable housing levy contribution for development in the following affordable housing contribution areas is 4% of the relevant floor area- - (a) the Burwood affordable housing contribution area, - (b) the Homebush affordable housing contribution area, except for 3 King Street, Concord West and 176-184 George Street, Concord West, - (c) the Kings Bay affordable housing contribution area. - (4) The affordable housing levy contribution for development on land at 3 King Street, within the Homebush affordable housing contribution area, is 5% of the relevant floor area that exceeds the floor space achieved by applying a floor space ratio of 0.5:1.